hsoulsboy/ca-test-env/README.md

-# CA Test Env
+# Certificate Authority Test Environment

-Create your own Certificate Authority test environment.
-This project makes use of a systemd service to setup a PKI infrastructure.
+This projects allows you to create your own certificate authority test environment by setting a PKI infrastructure through a systemd service.

 ## Getting Started